Connect Google Analytics to your site

 Copy the web stream ID.

-Insert an ID into SendPulse
+Insert your data into SendPulse

 Transfer your goals